terraform-viettelidc/terraform-provider-vcloud/website/docs/d/right.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcd_right"
+page_title: "VMware Cloud Director: vcloud_right"
 sidebar_current: "docs-vcd-data-source-right"
 description: |-
  Provides a VMware Cloud Director Organization Right data source.
 This can be used to read existing rights